Mostafa-Samir/How-Machine-Learning-Works/README.md

-# Unnamed Upcoming Book
+# How Machine Learning Works

-This repository contains the code accompanying the work done in [Unnamed Upcoming Book](link-tbd) by _Mostafa Samir_, Manning Publications.
+This repository contains the code accompanying the work done in [How Machine Learning Works](https://www.manning.com/books/how-machine-learning-works) by _Mostafa Samir_, Manning Publications.
 All the code is written with `python`.

 ## Usage
 To start using this code, you need first to clone it to your local machine.
 There are two ways you can do that: